jamcalli/ABB-Discord-Bot/README.md

 To utilize this bot you need:
 1. To serve audiobooks via Plex (entirely optional)
-2. Use Qbitorrent to handle your downloads (I specifically use rdt-client with Debrid)
+2. Use Qbitorrent to handle your downloads
 3. Use Discord

 ## 🏁 Install